 Universal design and ADA compliance is paramount to the University's mission for all instructional spaces.
-All classrooms must comply with current American with Disabilities Act Accessibility Guidelines and in addition, shall have a minimum of the following:
+All classrooms must comply with current ADA Standards for Accessible Design, and in addition shall provide a minimum of the following:

-- 1. Provide accessible wheelchair seating positions throughout assembly areas per Section 802.4 of the ADA Standards.
+- 1. Accessible wheelchair seating positions throughout assembly areas per Section 802 of the ADA Standards.
 (5% of total seat count). - 2.
 If wheelchair seating is beside fixed seats, minimum clear floor space of 30" x 48" must be provided.
 If wheelchair seating is across the front of fixed seating, the minimum required clear floor space is 42" x 48".
-An accessible route to wheelchair seating must be provided.
+An accessible route to wheelchair seating is required.

 - If wheelchair seating locations are at fixed tables, the table should provide a minimum unobstructed knee space depth of 19" and a minimum knee space height of 27". - 3.
-One (1) Adjustable Height Table per 50 seats - The table must provide vertical height adjustment capability by individual users, unassisted. - The finish of these tables should match others within the space. - If a crank mechanism is used to adjust the table height, the crank must not be removable. - 4.
-One (1) Bariatric Chair per 50 seats - Seating should have at least a 500 lb. rating. - Seating should have a similar aesthetic to other seats within the room. - 5.
+One (1) Adjustable Height Table per 50 seats in new construction.
+For remodels, inquire with CPFM Design & Construction for best practice. - The table shall provide vertical height adjustment capability by individual users, unassisted. - The finish of these tables should match others within the space. - If a crank mechanism is used to adjust the table height, the crank must not be removable. - 4.
+One (1) Bariatric Chair per 50 seats - Seating should have at least a 500 lb rating. - Seating should have a similar aesthetic to other seats within the room. - 5.
 Provide accessible route to front, rear, and middle seating of large lecture halls. - 6.
-Writeable surfaces must be mounted at a level that is accessible.
-ADA requires that signs be hung at 60" to the mid-height of the sign.
-Although this is useful for signs, 60" placement is too high of a reach for many users.
-If utilizing a static board, it is recommended it be hung at 54" to the mid-height (6" lower than the ADA standard guideline for hanging signs to improve reach).
-If not, at least one vertically adjustable surface must be provided.
+Writeable surfaces are to be installed at a level that is accessible.
+If utilizing a static board, it is recommended to be installed at 54" to the mid-height.
+If not, at least one vertically adjustable surface shall be provided.
 Ideally, adjustable height boards are encouraged over static boards.
 For writable surfaces, whiteboards are encouraged over chalkboards, where appropriate.
 Benefits of whiteboards include: reduced pressure and effort needed for writing, increased color options, and they do not generate irritating chalk dust.
 Whiteboards can also be used for LCD projection, and many can also be used as magnetic bulletin boards, making them multifunctional classroom tools. - 7.
-Per the Universal Design for Learning framework, design of compliant learning spaces must specify assisted listening devices and appropriately integrated AV systems for the deaf or hard of hearing.
+Per the Universal Design for Learning framework, design of compliant learning spaces shall specify assisted listening devices and appropriately integrated AV systems for the deaf or hard of hearing.
 All classrooms should have connectivity for microphones and microphones available for use by the instructor and students.